Incredible Northern Lights Viewing In Alaska

 Where Do I See The Northern Lights In Alaska?

 Many people think that you have to travel to Canada or Scandinavia to see the Northern Lights.
 However, you can spot this phenomenon without leaving the United States!
 Alaska is one of the best Northern Lights viewing destinations in the world!
-It may be cold in the winter, but the inland Alaskan Arctic is the perfect place to see this famous light show.
+It may be cold in the winter, but the inland Alaskan Arctic is the perfect place to see this incredible natural light show.

 The Science Behind The World’s Best Light Show